Winster

 Winster is a village in the English Derbyshire Dales about 5 mi from Matlock and 6 mi from Bakewell at an altitude of approximately 820 ft.
 It was formerly a centre for the lead mining industry.
 The village lies within the Peak District National Park and The Peak District Boundary Walk runs through the village.

+History

-Winster has many listed buildings, including the Market House open daily as a National Trust information point.
-Its current population is about 630, though it was 600 at the 2011 Census.
-The village has a primary school, two churches, two pubs and a village shop (owned by the community) which includes a post office.
+Winster has many listed buildings, including Winster Market House which was acquired by the National Trust in 1906.
+The 2021 census shows a population of 551, down from 633 in 2001 and 600 in 2011.
+The village has a primary school, two churches, two pubs, a village hall (The Burton Institute) and a village shop (owned by the community) which includes a post office.
 Winster was mentioned in the Domesday Book in 1086 when it was owned by Henry de Ferrers.